CA-APM/docker-TimImage_builder/README.md

 edit the ca-eula.en.txt file and set the Eula Acceptance to **CA-EULA=reject** or the installation of the TIM will fail.

-This docker-TimImage_builder provides a CLI UI to choose the initial setup of the TIM docker build, letting the user choose between different versions, set the name of the image-build and the container name, as the ports that will be exposed.
+This docker-TimImage_builder provides a CLI UI to choose the initial setup of the TIM docker build, letting the user choose between different versions, set the name of the image-build and the container name.
+In case of the secured network mode, will set the ports that will be exposed.
 By default - the TIM docker will use the internal ports 80, 81, 8080 and 8433, which eventually need to be remapped.
+In "host" network mode, the current network configuration of the host will be made available to the docker container.
+This will be very practical in case one wants to monitor a webserver running on the same hardware.

 #### For Interactive mode, just call:
 `~# ./TIMImage_builder.sh`